pallamsudhasrinivas/Cloud-Native/README.md

 4. Containers: Containers are a great enabler of cloud native software.
 Containerizing a microservice is simple and straightforward.
 The code, dependencies, runtime are packaged into binary called as container image.
 Containers provides portability and guarantee consistency across environments.
 By encapsulating everything into a single package, we are isolating the code and its dependencies from the underling infrastructure.
 To manage these containers, we have special software called container orchestrators

 5. Backing Services: Cloud Native systems depends upon many different ancillary resources such as data stores, message brokers, monitoring and identity services e.t.c these services are called backing services.
+The best practice is to treat a backing service as attached resource, dynamically bound to a microservice with configuration information stored in external configuration.

-6. Automation
+6. Automation: With infrastructure as code, we can automate the platform provisioning and application deployments.
+We add versioning of code base, testing to DevOps practices.
+Our infrastructure and deployments are automated consistent and repeatable.
+We can use same scripts over and over without any side effects, only the updated resources are affected.

 Reference: https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/definition